Back to Blog

 5. Pre-Arrival Concierge and Activity Booking

-What this looks like in practice: A Costa del Sol villa guest who booked 8 weeks ago sends a WhatsApp message asking if they can pre-book snorkeling sessions, request a high chair for their toddler, and confirm whether the resort has a gluten-free breakfast option.
-The chatbot handles all three requests, logs them against the reservation, and sends a confirmation summary—without requiring a staff member to look up the booking and respond.
+What this looks like in practice: A Costa del Sol villa guest, booked eight weeks out, sends a WhatsApp message asking to pre-book snorkeling, request a high chair for a toddler, and confirm the gluten-free breakfast option exists.
+The chatbot handles all three, logs them against the reservation, and sends a confirmation summary.
+No staff member has to dig up the booking.

-Why it works: Pre-arrival touchpoints are key predictors of overall guest satisfaction.
-Guests who feel attended to before they arrive are more likely to leave positive reviews, spend more on-property, and return.
-According to Medallia (2024), hotels that resolve pre-arrival requests efficiently score measurably higher on post-stay satisfaction surveys.
+Why it works: Pre-arrival touchpoints are strong predictors of overall guest satisfaction.
+Guests who feel looked after before they even arrive tend to leave better reviews, spend more on property, and come back.
+Medallia (2024) found hotels that handle pre-arrival requests efficiently score noticeably higher on post-stay satisfaction.

 Key features: